Fresh Fun Flavor

 This one-bowl classic vegan banana bread is oil-free, naturally sweetened with maple syrup, and honestly the best banana bread I’ve ever had the pleasure of eating.
 I’m so excited to share this recipe with you!

 If you love a good quick bread for any time of day, my Vegan Lemon Poppy Seed Muffins are another family favorite!
-For another delicious way to use up ripe bananas, try my Vegan Banana Oat & Buckwheat Waffles — crispy on the outside, fluffy inside, and perfect with a drizzle of pure maple syrup.
+For another delicious way to use up ripe bananas, try my Vegan Banana Oat & Buckwheat Waffles — crispy on the outside, fluffy inside, and perfect with a generous drizzle of pure maple syrup.

 Jump to: